Lattice models with subsystem/weak non-invertible symmetry-protected topological order: Weak non-invertible SPTs in

 The total symmetry is described by the group

-The system enjoys a mixed anomaly between the internal symmetry and the translational symmetry, namely, Lieb-Schultz-Mattis anomaly.
+The system enjoys a mixed anomaly between the internal symmetry and the translational symmetry, namely, Lieb-Schultz-Mattis (LSM) anomaly.
 The LSM anomaly of $\mathrm{G}_{\mathrm{tot}}$ is an instance of anomalies of dipole-type symmetries pointed out in \cite{Seifnashri:2023dpa} by computing the lattice F-symbol.
 Instead, we provide another simple argument which follows the one in \cite{Aksoy:2023hve}.
-First, consider gauging the diagonal $\mathbb{Z}_2^{\mathrm{diag}}$ of $\mathbb{Z}_2^{YZ} \times \mathbb{Z}_2^{ZY}$ generated by $\prod_j X_j$.
-The symmetry after the gauging has the same operator implementation, which implies that the resulting symmetry including anomaly is the same as the original one.
+First, we gauge the diagonal subgroup $\mathbb{Z}_2^{\mathrm{diag}}$ of $\mathbb{Z}_2^{YZ} \times \mathbb{Z}_2^{ZY}$ generated by $\prod_j X_j$.
+The dual symmetry $\mathbb{Z}_2^{\mathrm{dual}}$ then arises from the gauging.
 If $\mathrm{G}_{\mathrm{tot}}$ is anomaly-free, the resulting symmetry after gauging is written as a direct product of the dual symmetry and the remaining symmetry\cite{Tachikawa:2017gyf}.
-However, since the extension
+However, the symmetry after the gauging, $\hat{\mathrm{G}}_{\mathrm{tot}}$, has the same operator implementation.
+Consequently, the extension